 Nicole Kidman who?
 Marcia is so Botoxed, it's crazy.
 (I'm pretty sure eyebrows aren't supposed to arch this way.)
 That said, she does have beautiful skin and this makeup isn't bad at all; I like the idea of the gold at the inner corners.
 I think the braid looks too casual for a red carpet—it needs more volume or something.

 Last time we saw Jenny, it was at Critics' Choice and I was very much admiring her voluminous updo and pale pink makeup.
 This time, she let her hair down in touchable full waves, and went for a warmer palette.
 I love that it's still very light-handed and the textures are all matte.

 Okay, what's up with Darby's eyes?
 If you're gonna wear coloured contacts, at least make sure the coloured part isn't on the whites!
 Maybe it's the lighting, but this foundation also seems a bit questionable and is emphasizing her peach fuzz.
 But I do like the high, textured ponytail.

-Jena, noooo.
-Like I noted with Lea Michele, not everyone is meant to have big thick "statement brows"—or at least, not when their hair colour is orange and their arches are dark brown.
-She fortunately has beautiful skin and eyes, and the makeup is quite pretty.
+Not everyone is meant to have big thick "statement brows"—or at least, not when their hair colour is orange and their arches are dark brown.
+Jena fortunately has beautiful skin and eyes, and the makeup is quite pretty.
 If she took these brows down a few notches, all would be well.